Billion-Scale Graph Foundation Models: The Transformer

-\textbf{GPU-level batching} KL-batching yields batches that can be loaded into memory, but must be further subdivided into mini-batches that fit GPU memory.
-Randomly splitting the KL-batches for highly skewed graph may produce mini-batches overwhelmingly composed of common edge types, yielding a biased training signal and noisy gradients for rare relations.
+\textbf{GPU-level batching.} KL-batching yields batches that can be loaded into memory, but must be further subdivided into mini-batches that fit GPU memory.
+Randomly splitting the KL-batches for highly skewed graphs may produce mini-batches overwhelmingly composed of common edge types, yielding a biased training signal and noisy gradients for rare relations.
 To avoid this, we propose \emph{Round-Robin Batching (RRB)}.
 In RRB, we group supervision edges by their type, and iterate over types in a fixed cyclic order.
 At each step, we form a mini-batch by sampling supervision edges (and their negative counterparts) of the current type, and materialize their neighborhoods from the KL-batch, excluding the supervised edges themselves.
+When a minority edge type is exhausted within an epoch, its edges are reiterated from the beginning, ensuring all types receive continued supervision throughout training.
 This simple scheduling leads to more stable training and better coverage of the heterogeneous edge-type space.